Using Data in Quality Improvement

-- Discuss the critical steps in a data collection plan and why they need to be addressed in advance of project initiation
+- Demonstrate the critical steps in a data collection plan and why they need to be addressed in advance of project initiation

 - Compare and contrast available sources of data for QI

-- Identify the appropriate comparator model for a proposed intervention and understand the strengths and weaknesses of each model
+- Identify the appropriate comparator model for a proposed intervention and evaluate the strengths and weaknesses of each model

-- Describe how to create and interpret histograms, bar charts, and Pareto charts
+- Create and interpret histograms, bar charts, and Pareto charts

-- Describe how to create and interpret run charts, particularly in recognizing signals of special cause variation on run charts
+- Create and interpret run charts, particularly in recognizing signals of special cause variation on run charts

 - Recognize the different types of statistical process control (SPC) charts